FSHSchool/courses/fsh-seminar/input/pagecontent/02-creating-an-ig.md

 #### Starting a new IG

-The simplest way to create a new IG is to run `sushi --init` at the command line.
+The simplest way to create a new IG is to run `sushi init` at the command line.
 Here's what this process looks like on Mac/Linux:

 <img src="sushi_init.gif" alt="Screen recording of running the `sushi --init` command" style="float: inherit;">